 Question 2: Why were you interested in learning Python?

-Answer 2: Beacuse I’m really interested in the field of Data Science because of the insights that it can bring about familiar data to help the cause.
+Answer 2: Because I’m really interested in the field of Data Science because of the insights that it can bring about familiar data to help the cause.

 Question 3: What do Libraries do you currently know in the field?